Applications Need Software Integrity. Agents Need Context Integrity.

 The Cost of Inaction

-Context is becoming a category.
+Context is becoming infrastructure.
 Investment is flowing.
-Infrastructure is being built.
+Systems are being built.

-The attack surface isn’t the agent.
-It isn’t the protocol.
-It’s the unsigned context flowing through both.
+The attack surface is the unsigned context flowing through every agent interaction.

 We’ve proven we can sign media.
 Content Authenticity is shipping in cameras and social platforms.